mgutz/dat/README.md

 [GoDoc](https://godoc.org/github.com/mgutz/dat)

-Package dat (Data Access Toolkit) is a fast and convenient Postgres specific library for Go. `dat`'s goal is to make SQL more accessible not hide it behind some cumbersome AST dialect.
+`dat` (Data Access Toolkit) is a fast, lightweight and convenient Postgres specific library for Go. `dat`'s goal is to make SQL more accessible not hide it behind some cumbersome AST dialect.

-TODO

-* hstore query suppport

 ## Getting Started